spigell/pulumi-hcloud-kube-hetzner/docs/k8s.md

             taints:
               - node-role.kubernetes.io/ingress:NoSchedule
 ```
 - It is not recommended to manually set taints using kubectl.
 However, the program will gather all existing taints and will not remove unknown taints.
+Thus, deleting old taints is responsibility for someone else.

 ## Addons